Apply for a PhD

 First, please note that PhD submissions (including theses and portfolios of submissions in composition and performance) are described in Section 11 of the RNCM Research Degrees Handbook (Preparation and Presentation of Thesis).

 Next, read the Guidelines for Applicants and browse the research interests of RNCM staff to determine who might be a potential supervisor for your research project.

 You are strongly advised to discuss your research project with the potential supervisor you have identified, or with one of the members of staff listed below.
 They will not suggest specific topics to you; rather, they will expect you to be familiar with published and on-going research in your field of interest, and to be capable of constructing a proposal for an original research project.

 - Music Education: Dr John Habron ([email protected])

 - Music Psychology: Professor Jane Ginsborg ([email protected])

 When you have discussed your project with the appropriate member of staff, please submit your formal application.

-Once you have received feedback on your draft research proposal from the appropriate member of staff, and are ready to make a formal application, you should download and complete an RNCM Research Degrees Application Form (on the side of this page).
+Once you have received feedback on your draft research proposal from the appropriate member of staff, and are ready to make a formal application, you should download and complete an RNCM Research Degrees Application Form.

 Deadline for Applications